jakehosen/git-workshop/git-basics.md

 ## Stage and push changes in a commit
 Staging is how you tell git *which* changes belong in this commit.
 You don't have to commit everything at once — you can group related changes together and leave others for later.

+## To follow along, add a file called example.r with some basic R code (just one line is enough) to the new repository you've created.

 **Make some small changes to your file and then follow the instructions below**

 **Stage a single file:**
+Maybe you just want to track the one file you just added.
+You can do that as follows:

 ```bash
 git add example.r